Mental Health Therapy in California

 In Person

-California TMS Clinics is a treatment center, offering both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
-California TMS Clinics has experience working with Bisexual People, Gay People, Lesbians, and Transgender People.
-Sessions are available in Farsi and Spanish.
-California TMS Clinics is in-network with insurance providers including Aetna, BlueCross BlueShield, and Cigna.
-They accept Cash, Check, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
-Get in touch to see how their services can fit your goals and schedule.
+Brooke Sears is a Psychologist, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Brooke has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, and Transgender People.
+They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
+Get in touch to see how therapy can fit your goals and schedule.

 Online